Freekheldens/CSD2/README.md

 # CSD2

-Deze repository bevat CSD2 opdrachten van Freek Heldens.
+This repository contains CSD2 excerises from Freek Heldens